apache/rocketmq-dashboard/docs/1_0_0/UserGuide_EN.md

 * DELETE （will delete the topic on all broker and namesrv）

 ## Consumer Page
-* show all the consumers,you can filter consumer by search bar
+* show all the consumers,you can filter consumer by search bar(V5 version supports FIFO type filtering, V4 will hide FIFO filtering options)
 * refresh page/refresh page per 5 seconds
 * order by SubscriptionGroup/Quantity/TPS/Delay
 * Add/Update Consumer
-    * clusterName (create on which cluster)
+    * clusterName (create on which cluster)(V5 version supports FIFO type filtering, V4 will hide FIFO filtering options)
     * brokerName (create on which broker)
     * groupName  (consumer group name)
     * consumeEnable (this group can't consume message if this is false)
+    * consumeOrderlyEnable (this option must be enabled for FIFO type subscription groups)
     * consumeBroadcastEnable (can't use broadcast is this is false)
     * retryQueueNums
     * brokerId (consume form where when broker is normal)